 - Off-topic requests for help – team members asking each other for help with work and features unrelated to the Sprint plan.

 How does your team use their planning meeting time?

 When teams combine all these different purposes into their Sprint planning, it’s common that team members find it difficult to engage and think clearly.
 Teams usually know that there’s something funky with their planning meetings, but they can’t put their finger on what it is.

-Visualise what your team does in their planning meetings
+Visualize what your team does in their planning meetings

-As an agile coach or scrum master you can help by visualising what the team does in their planning meeting.
+As an agile coach or scrum master you can help by visualizing what the team does in their planning meeting.
 When teams see how they use their planning meetings, they usually understand what they need to change in order to improve it.
 Here’s what the planning meeting looked like for the team I coached.